Kshitij-1998/Adidas-US-Sales-Data-Analysis-2020-2021-Using-SQL-and-Tableau/README.md

 * Yearly and monthly sales analysis
 * Evaluation of sales performance in August, including top-selling products, best-performing retailers, and preferred sales methods

+**Tableau Dashboards:**

+This repository also includes two Tableau dashboards providing visualisations and insights derived from the US sales dataset.
+The dashboard offers interactive charts and graphs to explore sales trends, profitability, and geographical patterns.

+Sales Timeline Analysis:
+* Bubble chart for sales by each retailer
+* Stacked bar chart for sales by each retailer for 2020 and 2021
+* Pie Chart for sales method
+* Bar graph for profit earned from each product, with division by sales method
+* Bar chart divided by sales method for product sales for each month (Jan 2020 to Dec 2021)
+* Line Graph to show the pattern of sales over time between January, 2020 to December, 2021
+* Overall sales for each state

+Profit & Geographical Sales Dashboard:
+* Bubble chart for sales by region
+* Horizontal bar chart for sales by product
+* Bar graph for profit earned from each product, with division by sales method
+* Overall sales for each state
+* Product sales in the top 10 states, divided by product
+* Product sales in the top 10 cities, divided by product

+Tableau Dashboards

 **Usage:**

 To use these SQL scripts, follow these steps: